icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 $ git show :/query
 ```

-where `query` (https://github.com/tiimgreen/github-cheat-sheet/blob/master/case-sensitive) is the term you want to search, this then finds the last one and gives details on the lines that were changed.
+where `query` (case-sensitive) is the term you want to search, this then finds the last one and gives details on the lines that were changed.

 ```bash
 $ git show :/typo